intershop/custom-partner-devops/README.md

       ]
     }
 ```
+### Explanation of Values

+- images: The name of the list where all image objects must be defined.
-**INFO:** The individual `type` values must be unique and are required for proper identification in the CD process.
+- type: The individual type values must be unique and are required for proper identification in the CD process.
+It should not be "pwa", "icm", or "iom".
+Examples of valid types include "customProxy", "customApp<AppName>".
+- tag: The tag of the Docker image created by the CI pipeline.
+- name: The name of the image created by the CI pipeline.
+- registry: The registry where the image created by the CI pipeline is stored.

+The full name of the Docker image follows this format:
+`<Registry>/<Name>:<Tag>`

 This metadata is used to track the generated Docker images and their associated attributes.